quicwg/base-drafts/draft-ietf-quic-qpack.md

 by processing header fields sequentially.
 A decoder implementation does not need to retain a complete list of header fields while decoding a header block.
-An encoder implementation does not need to retain a complete list of header fields if while encoding a header block if it is using a single-pass encoder.
+An encoder implementation does not need to retain a complete list of header fields while encoding a header block if it is using a single-pass algorithm.
 Note that it might be necessary for an application to retain a complete header list for other reasons; even if QPACK does not force this to occur, application constraints might make this necessary.